Apply all necessary steps from R Consulting Appliances Installation, Initial configuration checklist.

 respective service directory (in this particular example, diractory

-named hls
+named hls);

-and
+datamount_vod, datamount_wwwcache and

-work the same way;
+datamount_mediastore work the same way;

-and
+datamount_timeshift_index and

-specify the RAM drive size to use for
+datamount_scratch specify the RAM drive size to use for

 respective feature; a reasonable value for

-, unless there are
+datamount_scratch is 1G, unless there are

 multitude of HD variants; other values depend on the number of channels

-to be provided by the server: 4G
+to be provided by the server: 4G for

-for
+datamount_timeshift_index, 16G for

-, are not uncommon;
+datamount_hls_live, are not uncommon;

 To apply changes run

-service datamount start
+service datamount start.

 Be sure to list IP addresses of all Transcoder Appliances in